HashimThePassionate/Linux-Mastery-For-Everyone/09_configuring_file_ownership_and_permissions/readme.md

 - `-z`: Handled the `gzip` compressed file.
 - `-C`: Specified the target directory where the files will be extracted (`uncompressed-directory`).

-### ⭐ **Additional Tips**
+#### **Additional Details**
-- 🔍 If you want to list what's inside the archive, run `tar -tvf files-archive.tar`.
+- If you want to list what’s inside the archive, run `tar -tvf files-archive.tar`.
 This will only show the contents without extracting them.
-- 💾 Compression saves space, but you'll need the original space when extracting.
+- Compression saves space, but you’ll need the original space when extracting.
-- 🏷️ Always use extensions like `.tar`, `.tar.gz`, or `.tar.bz2` so the file type is clear.
+- Always use extensions like `.tar`, `.tar.gz`, or `.tar.bz2` so the file type is clear.

 ---